 Potential high-level impact Proposed NuPEA mitigation strategies SESA recommendations Mitigation gaps S3.1 prescribes that: - The ultimate responsibility for the safety of radioactive waste and spent fuel management shall rest with the national government through a waste management organization (WMO).
-Providing legal measures to prevent and mitigate nuclear or radiation accidents The government shall establish a legal and regulatory framework for the safe management of radioactive waste S.3.3 prescribes that the government shall ensure that individuals, society, and the environment are protected from the harmful effects of ionizing radiation • Establishing legal measures with primary goals of preparedness for and response to a nuclear or radiation emergency. • S3.3.1 prescribes the need to set up a Waste Management Organization (WMO) in charge of receiving radioactive waste and spent fuel from the nuclear power plant, including long-term spent fuel management or disposal • Establishment of a continuous public education and awareness programme by NuPEA. • S.3.13 prescribes that the government and relevant licensees (waste owners) shall strive to inform the public about all proposed plans for radioactive waste/spent fuel management, and to consult concerned parties and members of the public in decision making processes • S4.1.2(c3) recognizes the need for careful preparedness in the handling of critical issues on environment, health and safety without rush • S10 & 11 prescribes the requirements for on-site and away-from reactor spent-fuel storage including appropriate containment of radionuclides • S4.11(a) prescribes that public attitudes and expectations in relation to the potential construction of radioactive waste management facilities should be understood and addressed • S9.1 & 9.13 of the National Policy & Strategy for Safety in Kenya, 2015 obligates the government to develop a legal, regulatory and institutional framework and a policy and strategy for allocation of roles
+Providing legal measures to prevent and mitigate nuclear or radiation accidents The government shall establish a legal and regulatory framework for the safe management of radioactive waste S.3.3 prescribes that the government shall ensure that individuals, society, and the environment are protected from the harmful effects of ionizing radiation Establishing legal measures with primary goals of preparedness for and response to a nuclear or radiation emergency. measures with primary goals of preparedness for and response to a nuclear measures with primary goals of preparedness for and response to a nuclear or radiation emergency. • S3.3.1 prescribes the need to set up a Waste Management Organization (WMO) in charge of receiving radioactive waste and spent fuel from the nuclear power plant, including long-term spent fuel management or disposal Establishment of a continuous public education and awareness programme by NuPEA. • S.3.13 prescribes that the government and relevant licensees (waste owners) shall strive to inform the public about all proposed plans for radioactive waste/spent fuel management, and to consult concerned parties and members of the public in decision making processes • \$4.1.2(c3) recognizes the need for careful preparedness in the handling of critical issues on environment, health and safety without rush • S10 & 11 prescribes the requirements for on-site and away-from reactor spent-fuel storage including appropriate containment of radionuclides • S4.11(a) prescribes that public attitudes and expectations in relation to the potential construction of radioactive waste management facilities should be understood and addressed • S9.1 & 9.13 of the National Policy & Strategy for Safety in Kenya, 2015 obligates the government to develop a legal, regulatory and institutional framework and a policy and strategy for allocation of roles

-Potential high-level impact Proposed NuPEA mitigation strategies SESA recommendations Mitigation gaps for Nuclear Emergency Preparedness and Response • S5.1 and 6 of the Nuclear Regulatory Act, 2019 emphasises the safe, secure and peaceful use of nuclear science and technology. • Protection of persons, property and the environment against the harmful effects of ionizing radiation through the establishment of a system of regulatory control, controlling (i) siting, design, construction, operation, manufacture of component parts and decommissioning of facilities and (ii) establishing appropriate mechanisms and procedures for informing and consulting the public and other interested parties about the regulatory process and the safety, health and environmental aspects of regulated activities including incidents, accidents and abnormal occurrences • S33.2(1) of the Act gives provisions for regulatory control for radiation protection • S33.2(2) of the Act gives provisions for radiation protection requirements • S63 of the Act give provisions for establishment of regulations for transportation of radioactive material in accordance with international standards.
-Economic impacts Loss of livelihoods and economic opportunities • S4.1.2(C3) of Sessional Paper No. 4 of 2004 on Energy recognized the need for Kenya to seriously consider the economic merit order of nuclear power generation in relation to other cheaper sources Developing livelihood restoration strategies for communities likely to be Negative impacts on fisheries, tourism and local production systems negatively impacted Impact on the Blue Economy Agenda Health impactsLong-term radiation related • S3.3.1 of the National Nuclear Fuel Cycle Policy and Strategy, 2017 prescribes the need to set up a Waste Management Organization in Establishing a Nuclear Waste Management
+Potential high-level impact Proposed NuPEA mitigation strategies SESA recommendations Mitigation gaps for Nuclear Emergency Preparedness and Response S5.1 and 6 of the Nuclear Regulatory Act, 2019 emphasises the safe, secure and peaceful use of nuclear science and technology. • Protection of persons, property and the environment against the harmful effects of ionizing radiation through the establishment of a system of regulatory control, controlling (i) siting, design, construction, operation, manufacture of component parts and decommissioning of facilities and (ii) establishing appropriate mechanisms and procedures for informing and consulting the public and other interested parties about the regulatory process and the safety, health and environmental aspects of regulated activities including incidents, accidents and abnormal occurrences • S33.2(1) of the Act gives provisions for regulatory control for radiation protection • S33.2(2) of the Act gives provisions for radiation protection requirements • S63 of the Act give provisions for establishment of regulations for transportation of radioactive material in accordance with international standards.
+Economic impacts Loss of livelihoods and economic opportunities S4.1.2(C3) of Sessional Paper No. 4 of 2004 on Energy recognized the need for Kenya to seriously consider the economic merit order of nuclear power generation in relation to other cheaper sources Developing livelihood restoration strategies for communities likely to be negatively impacted Negative impacts on fisheries, tourism and local production systems nogatively impacted Impact on the Blue Economy Agenda Health impacts • Long-term radiation related • S3.3.1 of the National Nuclear Fuel Cycle Policy and Strategy, 2017 prescribes the need to set up a Waste Management Organization in • Establishing a Nuclear Waste Management